 Lene Kaaberbøl and Agnete Friis (2008) — Denmark: Nina Borg

 Most of the best Scandinavian noir series feature police investigators.
 Not so the four novels in the disappointingly short series centered on neurotic Danish Red Cross nurse Nina Borg.
 When I interviewed the coauthors at the Bay Area Book Festival in 2016, it appeared to me that the two women had little interest in continuing their collaboration.
 However, I hope I was wrong.
 Borg is one of the most compelling protagonists I’ve encountered in Nordic noir, and the crime investigations in which she becomes involved invariably bring to light a fascinating and complex backstory set far from Denmark.
 The series includes stories grounded in such countries as Hungary, Ukraine, and the Philippines.
+You’ll find my review of the sequel, Invisible Murder, at Murder most foul, Danish style.
 My review of The Considerate Killer, the fourth and (so far) final volume in the Nina Borg series, is at An outstanding Danish thriller.